superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 - **Technologies**: Apache Spark Structured Streaming, Apache Flink, Apache Beam.
 - **Example Data**: Social media posts, IoT sensor data, small-scale e-commerce transactions.
-- **Properties**: Micro-batch processing is a compromise between batch and stream.
+- **Properties**: Micro-batch processing compromises batch and stream.
 It processes data in smaller, more frequent batches, allowing for near-real-time updates.
-It's suitable for use cases that require a balance between real-time processing and resource efficiency.
+It's suitable for use cases that balance real-time processing and resource efficiency.
 - **Formats**: Often similar to batch processing, with data structured in formats like JSON or Avro.

 ### 3. **Stream Processing**